-The Catherine Hinman Memorial Fellowship creates opportunities for graduate students from across the country pursuing public policy careers, with background studies in economics, applied sciences, and international affairs, to gain practical experience and grow professional networks in Washington DC.
-Fellows will develop technical writing and research skills, be immersed into federal policy-making and international affairs, and sow the seeds of professional growth for years to come.
+The Catherine Hinman Memorial Fellowship was established in 2023 to create career pathways for graduate students from across the country to pursue public policy careers.
+Entering its fourth year in the Summer of 2026, the Fellowship is open to graduate students with backgrounds in economics, applied sciences, and international affairs with little or no prior experience working and living in Washington DC.
+Silverado helps these students gain practical professional experience and build a network in Washington DC.
+Fellows develop technical writing and research skills, become immersed in federal and international policy-making, and sow the seeds of career growth for years to come.

-Silverado introduces Fellows to different career pathways by facilitating networking with DC-based professionals from across the U.S. Government, non-profit organizations, business, and academia.
-In addition, we aid in introducing each Fellow to professionals in their field of interest to guide their success in the Fellowship, and we work with each Fellow to complete a final project of practical application that also advances Silverado's mission and the Fellows' career aspirations.
+Silverado introduces Fellows to multiple career paths by facilitating networking with DC-based professionals from across the U.S. Government, non-profit organizations, business, and academia.
+Throughout the course of the Fellowship, we work with each Fellow to complete a final research project based on their area of interest.

 Program Details